Pricing strategy

 Start with one edition.
 Expand with clear rights.

-Independent suits fast individual buy-in.
-Team becomes the default for internal product groups.
+Independent covers one buyer.
+Team fits internal product groups.
 Studio covers client delivery.
-Enterprise stays reserved for custom terms.

 Economic anchor